-- 675 This paper considers the design of dynamic robust AWC that aims at optimizing the balance between the yaw duty and the power gain in realistic conditions, i.e. in the presence of wind resource variability and measurement and model uncertainty.
-The starting point was an uncertainty quantification analysis performed for the following variables: wind speed, wind direction, yaw error, turbulence intensity, wind shear, air density, power curve, thrust curve, power loss coefficient due to yawed error.
-This analysis indicated that the wind direction, yaw error, turbulence intensity and the wind velocity are the most important quantifies - 680 to include in a robust AWC optimization.
+690 This paper considers.
+The aim of this paper is to develop a framework for the design of dynamic robust AWC that aims at for optimizing the balance between the yaw duty and the power gain in under realistic conditions, i.e. in the presence of accounting for wind resource variability and measurement and model uncertaintymodel and measurement uncertainty, as well as to assess its benefits with respect to the conventional nominal AWC design.
+The starting point was pointwas an uncertainty quantification analysis performed for the following variables: wind speed, wind direction, yaw error, turbulence intensity, wind shear, air density, power curve, thrust curve, power loss coefficient due to yawed error.
+This analysis indicated that the wind direction, yaw error, turbulence intensity and the wind velocity are the most important quantities to include in a robust AWC optimization.
 To this end, the variabilities and uncertainties are modelled as stochastic processes with corresponding PDFs, and the yaw misalignment set-point optimization is addressed as a stochastic programming problem through discretization of the probability distributions to arrive at a finite number of scenarios.
-A stationary analysis based on stochastic averaging using the PDFs of the uncertain parameters indicated that the robust AWC design slightly outperforms the nominal one in terms of power gain. - Subsequently, the design of the dynamic adaptation algorithm is considered, for the purpose of which the originally stationary FarmFlow wake model has been extended to enable dynamic simulations, including wake meandering and dynamic yaw control.
-The dynamic simulation model is fed by a realistic wind field including temporal and spacial inflow variations, with variations ranging from the micro-scale to meso-scale.
-Additional wind measurement noise is added for turbines operating in wake conditions, dependent on the local turbulence intensity, to model the increased yaw activity of downstream turbines, as - 690 observed in real-life measurements.
+A stationary analysis based on stochastic averaging using the PDFs of the uncertain parameters indicated that the robust AWC design slightly outperforms the nominal one in terms of power gain.

+Subsequently, the design of the dynamic adaptation algorithm is considered, for the purpose of which the originally stationary FarmFlow wake model has been extended to enable dynamic simulations, including wake meandering and dynamic yaw control.
+The dynamic simulation model is fed by a realistic wind field including temporal and spacial spatial inflow variations, with variations ranging from the micro-scale to meso-scale.
+Additional wind measurement noise is added for turbines operating in wake conditions, dependent on the local turbulence intensity, to model the increased yaw activity of downstream turbines, as observed in real-life measurements.
 Next, an AWC dynamic adaptation algorithm is considered, consisting of a low-pass filter, a hysteresis, and sample and hold mechanism.
 The parameters of these three building blocks have been optimized through a range of dynamic simulations with a five turbine array.
-It is shown that large-size hysteresis ( $\pm 4^\circ$ ) in combination with a low-pass filter with 60 s time constant and 10 s AWC sample time achieve the best trade-off between power and yaw duty.
-With these parameters, a reduction in the average number of yaw start/stop events of almost 50% and a power gain of 12% - 695 and robust AWC to enable evaluation of the added value of performing robust AWC optimization.
-In the dynamic simulations

-5 with respect to the reference scenario without AWC was achieved for the considered simulation.
+It is shown that large-size hysteresis ($\pm 4^{\circ}$) in combination with a low-pass filter with 60 s time constant and 10 s AWC sample time achieve the best trade-off between power and yaw duty.
+With these parameters, a reduction in the average number of yaw start/stop events of almost 50% and a power gain of 12% with respect to the reference scenario without AWC was achieved for the considered simulation.
 The yaw travel increased on the average by 13%, but its worst-case value over the turbines decreased by 5%.